VBalaguera/budgetapp/notes.md

+New function added: NOTES.

 <div>expenses - {budget?.name} </div>

 budget?, the ? states that if we have a name we will display it;

 we're gonna have an empty body, which is fine;

 TODO:

 -responsive;
+-try several night mode alternatives; so far the modals are not working within it.
+No biggie, but bothers me a little.
 -option to extract all data from localStorage to an external json file perhaps?

 DONE:
+-languageswitcher is hugely better now
 -better files/folder structure
 -dark-mode // done, revisit styling soon;
 -viewexpensesmodal: work on the ternary operator